digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 https://www.flickr.com/photos/dpla/6987082108
 https://dp.la/

-<span style="color:#FFFFFF">Building on nearly three decades of projects\, workflows and standards\, there is movement to better align standards\, an ever increasing need to develop accessible workflows and tools for digital accession\, ingest\, preservation and access\, and nearly 20 years worth of digital projects and collections that require custodianship\.</span>
+Building on nearly three decades of projects, workflows and standards, there is movement to better align standards, an ever increasing need to develop accessible workflows and tools for digital accession, ingest, preservation and access, and nearly 20 years worth of digital projects and collections that require custodianship.

 ---